-SSH proxy for Generic Extractor allows you tu securely access HTTP(s) endpoints inside your private network.
-It creates a SSH tunnel, all traffic from Generic Extractor is forwarded through the tunnel to the destination server.
+An SSH proxy for Generic Extractor allows you tu securely access HTTP(s) endpoints inside your private network.
+It creates an SSH tunnel, and all traffic from Generic Extractor is forwarded through the tunnel to the destination server.

 config configuration can look like this:

-Here is a very basic example Dockerfile.
-All it does is run an sshd daemon and exposes port 22.
-You can, of course, set this up in your system in a similar way without using docker.
+Here is a very basic Dockerfile example.
+All it does is run an sshd daemon and expose port 22.
+You can, of course, set this up in your system in a similar way without using Docker.

 This server should be in the same private network where your destination server resides.
 It should be accessible publicly from the internet via SSH.
 The default port for SSH is 22, but you can choose a different port.

-We highly recommend to allow access only from Keboola Connection IP address ranges.
+We highly recommend to allow access only from the Keboola Connection IP address ranges.

 See the following pages for more information about setting up SSH on your server: